 The term “energy crisis” refers to a shortage or disruption in the energy supply.
 It may surprise you that industrialized countries such as China and Japan are also energy unstable.
 The world’s second and third-largest economies are unstable regarding energy requirements and output.

-This is because energy instability is characterised by whether a country produces energy to fulfil its needs, imports energy to cover its needs, or exports energy to other states.
-In this sense, energy security for a self-sufficient country may be characterised as having energy available, convenient, and inexpensive in all circumstances.
+This is because energy instability is characterized by whether a country produces energy to fulfill its needs, imports energy to cover its needs, or exports energy to other states.
+In this sense, energy security for a self-sufficient country may be characterized as having energy available, convenient, and inexpensive in all circumstances.

 The globe is experiencing an energy shortfall, sending shockwaves from Europe to Asia.
 Pakistan is facing an energy crisis of epic proportions.
 Pakistan’s energy industry is in crisis as a result of a lack of energy output to satisfy the country’s growing demand during the previous few decades.
 The country is grappling with a severe shortage of electricity that has led to widespread blackouts and load-shedding.
 Pakistan is dependent entirely on foreign energy supplies such as gas and oil.

 Many factors have contributed to the energy crisis in Pakistan.
 One of the primary causes is the country’s rapidly growing population.
 As the population increases, so does the energy demand.
 Another major cause is Pakistan’s reliance on imported oil to meet its energy needs.
 This dependence has made Pakistan vulnerable to fluctuations in global oil prices.
 Additionally, insufficient investment in the country’s energy infrastructure has contributed to the problem.